Rope Splicing for Yachts

 TEACHING RATIO

-WHY USE CHIEFTAIN TRAINING FOR THE YACHT RIGGING & ROPE SPLICING COURSE?
+WHY USE CHIEFTAIN TRAINING FOR THE SPLICING FOR YACHTS COURSE?

-Nearly 20 year ago our Principal dreamed up the 1-day “Yacht Rigging Course”, over the years it developed and ten years ago changed name to “Yacht Rigging & Rope Splicing.”
-In recent times our competitors have looked at our website and pinched both our course title and our advertised course syllabus.
+Nearly 20 years ago our Principal dreamt up the 1-day “Yacht Rigging & Rope Splicing Course.” and with the help of an experienced rigger produced a syllabus and lesson plans.
+Over the years the course has developed and our focus has moved from rigging techniques (which still required the services of a specailist) to splicing techniques that yacht owners and crew will be able to do onboard.
+In recent times our competitors have looked at our website and pinched both our old course title and our old advertised course syllabus.
 Of course it takes more than a cut and paste to match our product, while they try to emulate what we were doing last year we continue to improve the product and set the gold standard.